F1nnian/cppproject/README.md

 ### Use prebuilt .exe

-1. Navigate to [Releases](https://github.com/F1nnian/cppproject/releases/) and download the newest .exe
+1. Navigate to [Releases](https://github.com/F1nnian/cppproject/releases/) and download the zip of the newest Releases
+2. Unzip the folder
-2. Run the .exe
+3. Run the included .exe

 ## Background Music